Megafunk/MassSample/README.md

 | `ReadOnly` | We want to read the data for the fragment. |
 | `ReadWrite` | We want to read and write the data for the fragment. |

+`FMassFragment`s use `AddRequirement` to add access and presence requirement to our fragments.
+While `FMassSharedFragment`s employ `AddSharedRequirement`.

 Here are some basic examples in which we add access rules in two Fragments from a `FMassEntityQuery MyQuery`:

 ```c++